Tyler-Oliveira/Xallet/README.md

 # ✦ BLOCKCHAIN INFRASTRUCTURE ✦

-Xallet is designed to provide blockchain functionality underneath an intuitive social interface.
+𝕏ALLET is designed to provide blockchain functionality underneath an intuitive social interface.

 Core infrastructure can include: